brimdata/zed/docs/zq/language.md

 ```
 ( over <expr> [, <expr>...] [with <var>=<expr> [, ... <var>[=<expr>]] | <lateral> )
 ```
-> Note that the parenthesis disambiguates a lateral expression from a lateral
+> Note that the parentheses disambiguate a lateral expression from a lateral
 > dataflow operator.

 This form must always include a lateral scope as indicated by `<lateral>`,